 Stage 1: Alarm

 Selye referred to the first stage of stress as the “general alarm reaction.”
-It relates to our immediate stress response when we perceive a situation that is a potential threat to us.
+It’s our immediate stress response when we perceive a situation as potentially threatening.
 You’ve probably already heard of this stage, also called the “fight-or-flight response.”

-Think of this stage as your body’s emergency alert mode.
-Your brain triggers a cascade of survival responses.
-It releases stress hormones like adrenaline and cortisol, preparing your body for immediate action.
+Think of it as your body’s emergency alert mode.
+Your brain triggers a cascade of survival responses, such as the release of hormones including adrenaline and cortisol, preparing your body for immediate action.

-This is all because our nervous system is designed to help increase the chances of surviving a physical threat to safety.
+This is all because the nervous system is designed to help increase our chances of surviving a physical threat.

 Symptoms of Stage 1 Stress

-When you are alarmed by a request from your boss or a comment by a loved one or overloaded with bills or tasks you need to get through before the end of the day, the body swiftly shifts into the first stage of stress.
+When you are alarmed by a request from your boss or a comment by a loved one, or you feel overloaded with tasks you need to get through before the end of the day, the body swiftly shifts into alarm.
 The stress response may express itself in any or all of the following ways.

 - Increased heart rate, breathing rate, and blood pressure